kynex7510/3dbrew/content/GSP_Shared_Memory.md

 See [Configuration Memory](Configuration_Memory "wikilink").

-# Command Queue
+# GX Command Queue

-The command queue is located at sharedMemBase + 0x800 + (clientID \* 0x200).
+This command queue is located at sharedMemBase + 0x800 + (clientID \* 0x200).
 It consists of an header followed by at most 15 command entries.
-Each command entry is of size 0x20 and has an header followed by command specific parameters.

-After adding a command, [TriggerCmdReqQueue](GSPGPU:TriggerCmdReqQueue "wikilink") must be used to start command processing (official code does so when the total commands field is 1).

-## Command Queue Header
+The queue header has the following structure:

 | Index Byte | Description |
 |----|----|